flutterwind/flutterwind/README.md

 ## Installation

-If you have an existing project, [use these guides](https://www.flutterwind.dev/getting-started/installation) to configure NativeWind for your respective stack.
+If you have an existing project, [use these guides](https://www.flutterwind.dev/getting-started/installation) to configure FlutterWind for your respective stack.

 ## Features